lf-edge/ekuiper/docs/en_US/guide/sources/builtin/file.md

 <span style="background:green;color:white;">stream source</span>
 <span style="background:green;color:white">scan table source</span>

 eKuiper provides built-in support for reading file content into the eKuiper processing pipeline.
-This is particularly useful in scenarios where data is batch-processed or stored in files that need to be processed in real-time by eKuiper.
+This is useful in scenarios where data is batch-processed or when files need real-time processing by eKuiper.

 The File Source Connector allows eKuiper to read data from local files, supporting multiple formats such as JSON, CSV, and line-separated values: